 “There are plenty of people we meet [and] we get their house on the market within two weeks,” says Sauer.

 But what are your options if you need to close the sale in less than two weeks?

 An instant offer from a cash buyer could be an alternative solution.
 HomeLight’s Simple Sale program lets you bypass the home preparation, open houses, and negotiation of a traditional home sale.
 Instead, you can receive a competitive offer on your home and close on the sale in as few as 10 days with no additional fees or commissions.

-Before you contact an agent, start with some basic home sale preparations
+Before you contact an agent, do this

 When you’re starting to feel the home sale bug, there are a few steps you can take to initiate the process before you reach out to a real estate agent.